A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 New investors

-Before accepting a new investor or donor, the board and management should consider:
+Before accepting a new investor, the board and management should consider:

-• whether the investor has already made a commitment to, or is likely to commit to your institution’s social goals; and
+• whether the investor has already made a commitment to, or is likely to commit to the social goals and strategy; and

-Non-profit providers generally have more freedom to choose board members that represent the institution’s values.
-For-profit providers have to balance the need for capital with the desire to bring in investors that reflect the providers values.
-Nonetheless, all providers should be careful when considering a new investor or donor, to avoid bringing in a stakeholder who could steer them away from their mission.
+Mobilizing a new investor requires to balance the need for capital with the desire to bring in an investor who supports the social strategy and shares the social commitment.
 Some providers have declined donations and investments because they came from organizations whose interests were not aligned with their mission.
-Even if interests between your institution and new investors seem to align, you should include performance expectations in shareholder agreements.
+Even if interests with new investors seem to align, shareholder agreements must include social performance expectations.

 New products, target clients, and/or geographic expansion

-The digitalization of services is a key moment to employ a balanced approach to decision making.
-The decision to launch into digitalization must be based on generating value both for the institution and the client since it requires a large financial investment in terms of staff’s time and focus.
-Digitalization is accompanied by a specific implementation plan in which the Board of Directors must make decisions regarding which alternative, provider, or service should be chosen in order to achieve both social and financial strategic objectives.
-These decisions must be guided by clear objectives.
-Financial services digitalization creates the opportunity to advance many social and financial objectives—but not all at the same time!
+The digitalization of services requires a balanced approach to generate institutional and client value since it requires a large financial investment in terms of staff’s time and focus.
+Digitalization is accompanied by a specific implementation plan in which the board must make decisions regarding which alternative, provider, or service should be chosen in order to achieve both social and financial strategic goals.
+Financial services digitalization creates the opportunity to advance many social and financial objectives, but not all at the same time!
 To learn more about client-centric digitalization, see A Guide to Digitalization: Steps to Launch Digital Financial Services with a Client-Centric Approach.

 Responsible exits